powerhousepro69/videoinfox/readme.md

 ** If videoinfox is removed, the directory  ~/.config/videoinfox  will have to be manually deleted.
 <br />

+###  v5.3.11 New: -Move Block added to -View Playlist and -Play Queue

+        New: -Remove Block added to -View Playlist and -Play Queue

+        Add: -Rename added to -Change and Queue
+        Note: If there is a playlist resume marker, it will be retained when renaming a playlist.

+        Edit: Home Help Playlist Features: and View Playlist Help

 ###  v5.1.08 Fix: Play Queue -Clear Resume y/n prompt.